Shonnie Brown MFT santa rosa

 • Separation and Divorce

-Divorce remains a stigma in our culture and people who are going through separation often feel shaken to their core.
-Divorce affects almost every area of one's life.
-There is the legal divorce process and the emotional process—greatly complicated by betrayal, shared children and assets and length of time together.
-I see many people who were abandoned almost overnight, without any closure.
-They suffer from huge self-esteem/self-blame and betrayal issues.
-It takes time to regain trust because of the deep sense that an inviolate bond was ruptured.
-People left in this manner have a great need to be heard and to tell their story in the presence of a compassionate witness.
+Were you suddenly and unexpectedly left by your spouse?
+Is your partner having an affair?
+Does he/she want a divorce but you’re not ready?
+People who are going through separation often feel shaken to their core, as divorce affects almost every area of your life.
+There is the legal divorce process and the emotional divorce—greatly complicated by betrayal, shared children and assets, and length of time together.
+I work with people who were abandoned almost overnight, without any closure.
+They suffer from huge self-esteem/self-blame and trust issues.
+It takes time to regain trust because of the deep sense that an inviolate bond was ruptured, leaving you feeling completely lost and ungrounded.
+If you are in this situation and need a compassionate and knowledgeable counselor, I have experience and practical resources.

 • Shyness and Social Anxiety

-Many people fear or simply avoid social situations because they experience anxiety, shame and deep inadequacy.
-In most cases we find a personal history of ridicule, shame and/or extreme criticism or judgment.
-Withdrawal or avoidance has become a way to cope—but a lonely way.
-Shyness and social anxiety are deeply intertwined with self-esteem.
-My clients say that they feel "weird, isolated, and very different from everyone else".
-To learn that this condition has a clinical diagnosis and is treatable through one-on-one therapy or group therapy comes as a huge relief.
+Do you fear or simply avoid social situations because of shame, anxiety, and a sense of deep inadequacy?
+Working with clients, I’ve learned that a personal history of ridicule, shame, and extreme criticism is often behind social anxiety.
+Isolation and avoidance may have become a way for you to cope—but a lonely way.
+Shyness and social anxiety are deeply intertwined with self-esteem and a ruthless inner critic.
+My clients say that they feel "weird, isolated, and very different from everyone else."
+To learn that this condition has a clinical diagnosis and is treatable through one-on-one therapy can come as a huge relief.

 • LifeStory Therapy™